mytechstuff/titan-coffee-run/test_cases.md

   - The validation summary lists the SSN error on submit.
 - Priority: Medium
 - Notes: Acceptable SSN last-4 is 4 numeric digits only.
+- Note 2: It will NOT allow more the 4 digit input
 ---

-## Test Case 6 — Export CSV contains combined valid + invalid rows
+## Test Case 6 — Export CSV contains combined valid + invalid rows === PASSED
 - ID: TC-06
 - Objective: Verify the export behavior creates a CSV that includes both valid and invalid rows (the combined validation-results CSV).
 - Steps: